Pravincybersecurity/Loan-Repaying-Prediction-using-Machine-Learning-Algorithms/README.md

-# Loan Prediction using Machine Learning Algorithms
+# Loan Repaying Prediction using Machine Learning Algorithms

 ## 📌 About
 Prediction of loan repayment status (repayers and non-repayers) based on **120 customer attributes** using machine learning algorithms.
 The project analyzes various demographic and financial factors to determine loan approval outcomes.